umwics/wics-site-old/README.md

 $ cd <repo> #replace <repo> with the path to the repository.
 ```

-2. Install the site's Dependencies(this might take a while).
+2. Install the site's dependencies (this might take a while).
 ```sh
 $ bundle install
 ```